madbomb122/Win10Script/README.md

          2. On an admin powershell console `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted` <br />

 **Q:** Can I run the script safely? <br />
-**A:** The script itself is safe, however some setting it can change may compromise your computer.
+**A:** Yes and No, it depends on what you do, some items may cause problems and some items will not cause any issues.

 **Q:** Can I run the script repeatedly? <br />
 **A:** Yes, with same or different settings.